 - Medicine for long-term health problems

-You don’t need to be rich to own a Miniature Schnauzer, but you do need a plan.
+You do not need to be rich to own a Miniature Schnauzer, but you do need a realistic plan.
+Budgeting helps you give your dog steady care without being surprised by predictable expenses.

 - Set aside a small amount of money each month for vet emergencies

-- Learn basic grooming to lower salon visits
+- Learn basic grooming to reduce salon visits

-- Buy good-quality food to avoid health problems later
+- Use good-quality food to support long-term health

-- Compare pet insurance plans carefully before choosing one
+- Compare pet insurance plans before choosing one

 - Track yearly costs so nothing surprises you

-Saving money is good, but skipping vet care or grooming can cause bigger problems and higher costs later.
+Saving money is good, but skipping vet care, grooming, or proper nutrition can create bigger problems and higher costs later.

 Final reality check